John O'Mahony (Mayo politician)

-John O'Mahony (born 8 June 1953) is an Irish former Fine Gael politician and former football manager who served as a Senator from 2016 to 2020, after being nominated by the Taoiseach.
+John Christopher O'Mahony (8 June 1953 – 6 July 2024) was an Irish Gaelic football manager and Fine Gael politician who served as a Senator from 2016 to 2020, after being nominated by the Taoiseach.
 He was a Teachta Dála (TD) for the Mayo constituency from 2007 to 2016.

 Early and personal life

-O'Mahony is a native of Kilmovee, County Mayo.
-He is a graduate of University College Galway.
+O'Mahony was a native of Kilmovee, County Mayo.
+He was a graduate of University College Galway.
 He taught for many years at St Nathy's College, Ballaghaderreen, County Roscommon.

-O'Mahony is married to Gerardine Towey, they have five daughters.
+O'Mahony was married to Gerardine Towey; together, they had five daughters.

+O'Mahony died in Galway on 6 July 2024, after being diagnosed with cancer in later years.
+He was 71 years old.

 Sports career

-O'Mahony was manager of the Mayo Gaelic football team, and formerly led Galway to two All-Ireland Senior Football Championship victories in 1998 and 2001, and guided Leitrim to success in the 1994 Connacht Senior Football Championship.
+O'Mahony managed several county teams in Gaelic football.
+First he managed his native Mayo from 1987 until 1991.
+He then guided Leitrim to the 1994 Connacht Senior Football Championship title, while managing the team between 1992 and 1996.
+He then led Galway to two All-Ireland Senior Football Championship titles in 1998 and 2001, while managing the team between 1997 and 2004.
 In 2009, he was named at 114 in the Sunday Tribunes list of the 125 Most Influential People In GAA History.

 Political career

 O'Mahony was elected as a TD for the Mayo constituency at the 2007 general election.
 He lost his seat at the 2016 general election.
-In the 2016 general election, he stood in the Galway West constituency, due to the Mayo constituency being reduced from 5 to 4 seats, and Fine Gael having 4 outgoing TDs in the Mayo constituency.
+In the 2016 general election, he stood in the Galway West constituency, due to the Mayo constituency being reduced from five to four seats, and Fine Gael having four outgoing TDs in the Mayo constituency.

 In May 2016, he was nominated by the Taoiseach Enda Kenny to the 25th Seanad.

 He was the Fine Gael Seanad spokesperson on Transport, Tourism and Sport.